micro-ROS/micro-ROS-demos/README.md

 ##### ROS2 nodes

-To run the demonstration, you have first to build all required packages for a [ROS2 installation](https://index.ros.org/doc/ros2/Linux-Development-Setup/#get-ros-2-0-code).
+To run this node, you have first to build all required packages for a [ROS2 installation](https://index.ros.org/doc/ros2/Linux-Development-Setup/#get-ros-2-0-code).
-You will need to copy the rad0_control source folder inside the ROS2 source folder before build all packages.
+You also will need to copy the rad0_control source folder inside the ROS2 source folder before build all packages.

 Run the control node.